picosh/official-blog/rfc/rfc-007-access-control.md

 # Access control

-If we want to be able to facilitate teams then we need a way for administrators to control access.
-We also need a way to audit access.
+We want to enable users to have more fine-grained control over what pubkeys have access to what pico services.

 We accomplish access control using
 [SSH certificates](https://goteleport.com/blog/how-to-configure-ssh-certificate-based-authentication/).